pandas-dev/pandas/doc/source/timeseries.rst

    ts['2011-6']

-This type of slicing will work on a DataFrame with a ``DateTimeIndex`` as well.
+This type of slicing will work on a ``DataFrame`` with a ``DatetimeIndex`` as well.
 Since the partial string selection is a form of label slicing, the endpoints **will be** included.
-This would include matching times on an included date.
-Here's an example:
+This would include matching times on an included date:

 .. ipython:: python